 Cheers: NHS PgCert-HC Cohort 4 celebrates graduation at Missenden Abbey in October 2018.
 Lynn Viatge (front, second left), head of BNU’s school of health and social sciences (CHCR’s home base), made the awards.

-The CHCR Postgraduate Certificate in Health Communications (PgCert-HC) was launched in 2015.
+The NHS Postgraduate Certificate in Health Communications (PgCert-HC) was launched in 2015.
 It addresses a partly-unmet UK market need for a ‘gold-standard’ course.
 One which provides a comprehensive and high-level skill-set for senior communicators in health and social care:

 The course inverts the conventional process which begins with external communications (e.g. media).
-It recognises that at the highest levels in health and social care, effective communications is always founded at the interpersonal level.
+It recognises, instead, that at the highest levels in health and social care, effective communications is always founded at the interpersonal level.
 The PgCert-HC comprises four modules: interpersonal, engagement, leadership and external communications (see graphic below).